LWang202/machinelearning4finance/README.md

 ## 3. Installation 🧶 🔧

-To install all dependencies, run (make a conda or python virtual if needed, optionally):
+To install all dependencies, run (make a conda or python virtual environment if needed, optionally):

 ```bash
 pip install -r requirements.txt